bvi1994/marko-giphy-keyboard/tutorial.md

 ![GIF Keyboard MockUp without Labels or Boxes](tutorial-images/mockup1.png)

-The first thing to do is figure out what the main components are for the application.
+> Figure out what the main components are for the application.
 Once we identify the main components, we identify the sub-components of those main components.

 Identifying the main components and the corresponding subcomponents one level deep should be enough for this project.

 The image below displays the mock and the main components.